Chhetry-hub/ECG_Monitoring_atmega328p/README.md

 - 👋 Hi, I’m @Chhetry-hub
-- 👀 I’m interested in data Science and Embedded technology
+- 👀 I’m interested in data Science and Embedded technology.
-- 🌱 I’m currently learning Artificial intelligence and Data Science
+- 🌱 I’m currently learning Artificial intelligence and Data Science.
-- 💞️ I’m looking to collaborate on data analyst
+- 💞️ I’m looking to collaborate on data analysis in Medical Institute.
 - 📫 How to reach me rajenchhetry.square.bnc@gmail.com

 <!---